vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 #### Change remotes for existing git repositories

-If you have existing repository, you can easily change the remotes using the below command
+If you have existing repository, you can change the remotes using the below command

 ```bash
 git remote set-url origin git@gh-work:work/repo